MarvinLavechin/daem/examples/transfer/semi_supervised/README.md

   --max_epochs 2000  --display_freq 50
 ```

+Now that the classifier is trained, the goal will be to learn a transfer function to turn mouse images into drosophila images, and then applying the pre-trained classifier.

 ## Learning the transfer function (from mouse raw images to drosophila raw images), then applying it.

-Here, we want to train our algorithm only on the training set.
+Contrary to the unsupervised case, we do need a train set and a test set since we are using few mouse labels during the CycleGAN training.
 We provide two pairs of images to the model which can be described as follows :
 - A mouse raw/mouse label pair.
 - A drosophila raw/drosophila label pair.
 At each step of the training, we compute a segmentation loss between the mouse translated image and its groundtruth.